WICG/privacy-preserving-ads/Auction & Infrastructure Design.md

 ## Interest groups

 Impressions are targeted, bid on, and won by Interest Groups (IGs).
-An IG is “joined” locally on the user's client by ad-tech code using APIs exposed by the client.
+An IG is "joined" locally on the user's client by ad-tech code using APIs exposed by the client.
 Once joined, it may participate in any private auction initiated on that device.
 It has a time-to-live (TTL) of up to 30 days, which can be extended on further interactions.

 The IG combines elements of current ad tech functionality related to bidding and targeting:
 - Targeting signals.